+When looking for natural remedies for pneumonia, we cannot ignore the mental aspect.
 Stress is estimated to be a primary contributing factor in over 95 percent of all disease conditions, and is especially responsible for increased susceptibility to the common cold and flu.
 When you are experiencing stress, your body releases hormones that cause your thymus gland to shrink.
 Since the thymus gland helps to maintain a strong immune system, as it shrinks, your immunity is lessened, thus increasing your risk of cold and flu viral infection.
 Among the most common causes of stress are anger, anxiety, depression, divorce, the death of a loved one, fear, job loss or a new job, moving to a new location, and nervousness.
 Lack of or fitful sleep is also a major source of stress.
 When you fail to get enough healthy sleep, your body’s natural killer (NK) cells, a vital part of your immune system, can be impaired, making it easier for invading viruses and other pathogens to escape being attacked and destroyed.
 We know that when the body is out of balance, energy doesn’t flow, leading blockages and eventually dis-ease.
 Here are some things you can do to combat stress and restore balance:

 - Go to a Dr Morter BEST (Bio-Energetic Synchronisation Technique) Practitioner.